Mobile Menu Open Mobile Menu Close

 Article Type: Paper

 Records gathered since 1960 in the coastal waters of New Zealand and in the Tasman Sea are plotted.
-They show the September return of Buller’s Shearwaters (Puffinus bulleri) from migration; their distribution through the austral summer; and their almost total withdrawal from the region by the end of May.
+They show the September return of Buller’s shearwaters (Puffinus bulleri) from migration; their distribution through the austral summer; and their almost total withdrawal from the region by the end of May.
 Their present wider distribution is shown, apparently related to the increasing numbers of breeding birds at the Poor Knights Islands.

 The Farewell Spit gannetry – a new sea level colony